secretstartups/handbook/workflow/index.html.md

 The [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit) is a Google Doc we use to collaborate on for our Retrospective Summary and Retrospective Discussion.

-### Team Retrospectives
+### Group Retrospectives

 At the end of every release, each team should host their own retrospective.
-For details on how this is done, see [Team Retrospectives](/handbook/engineering/management/team-retrospectives/).
+For details on how this is done, see [Group Retrospectives](/handbook/engineering/management/team-retrospectives/).

 ### Retrospective Summary

-The Retrospective Summary is a short pre-recorded video which summarizes the learnings across all [Team Retrospectives](/handbook/engineering/management/team-retrospectives/) ([example video](https://www.youtube.com/watch?v=XdENBhVOSiw&feature=youtu.be), [example presentation](https://docs.google.com/presentation/d/1kH9TwUAXbslM1cac938hS4Y-3mEBojQlwHw_Mm44kDE/edit?usp=sharing)).
+The Retrospective Summary is a short pre-recorded video which summarizes the learnings across all [Group Retrospectives](/handbook/engineering/management/team-retrospectives/) ([example video](https://www.youtube.com/watch?v=XdENBhVOSiw&feature=youtu.be), [example presentation](https://docs.google.com/presentation/d/1kH9TwUAXbslM1cac938hS4Y-3mEBojQlwHw_Mm44kDE/edit?usp=sharing)).

-Once all Team Retrospectives are completed, each team inputs their learnings into a single publicly-accessible [retro doc](https://docs.google.com/document/d/1ElPkZ90A8ey_iOkTvUs_ByMlwKK6NAB2VOK5835wYK0/edit?usp=sharing).
+Once all Group Retrospectives are completed, each team inputs their learnings into a single publicly-accessible [retro doc](https://docs.google.com/document/d/1ElPkZ90A8ey_iOkTvUs_ByMlwKK6NAB2VOK5835wYK0/edit?usp=sharing).
 The  moderator then pre-records a video of the highlights.
 This video is then announced in the Retrospective planning and execution issue along with the #whats-happening-at-gitlab slack channel.
 In line with our value of [transparency](/handbook/values/#transparency), we also post this video to our public [Gitlab Unfiltered channel](https://www.youtube.com/c/GitLabUnfiltered/videos).

 **Steps for participants**
-1. Please host your Team Retrospective following the guidelines outlined in the [handbook](https://about.gitlab.com/handbook/engineering/management/team-retrospectives/).
+1. Please host your Group Retrospective following the guidelines outlined in the [handbook](https://about.gitlab.com/handbook/engineering/management/team-retrospectives/).
-1. After the Team Retrospective is complete, please choose a subset some of your most interesting learnings to share company-wide in the [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit).
+1. After the Group Retrospective is complete, please choose a subset some of your most interesting learnings to share company-wide in the [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit).
 Please try to group by these by our [CREDIT values](https://about.gitlab.com/handbook/values/).
 1. In the retro doc, if there is a learning that you would like to explicitly highlight, please add the text **highlight** at the beginning of the text.
 The moderator will highlight this along with other learnings listed in the retro doc when they create the pre-recorded video.
 1. If there are improvement tasks for your team from the previous retrospective, please provide an update on them in the retro doc.
 They will be verbalized during the Retrospective Discussion.
 1. If there are improvement tasks for your team in the current retrospective, please add them in the [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit).
 They will be verbalized during the Retrospective Discussion.
-1. Add a checkbox in the table of the Retrospective planning and execution issue when your Team Retrospective is complete and when the retro doc is updated.
+1. Add a checkbox in the table of the Retrospective planning and execution issue when your Group Retrospective is complete and when the retro doc is updated.

 **Steps for the moderator**
-1. Please read through the Team Retrospective learnings in the [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit).
+1. Please read through the Group Retrospective learnings in the [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit).
 1. Add the learnings into a slide deck and identify the highlights you would like to cover.
 1. Record a video presentation summarizing the highlights.
 1. Upload this video to our public [Gitlab Unfiltered channel](https://www.youtube.com/c/GitLabUnfiltered/videos).